freefiona85/testForFullStack/README.md

 ### Details, details.

 1. Get the everchanging public image list from [Flickr public feed](https://api.flickr.com/services/feeds/photos_public.gne).
    You can check the documentation from this [API Doc](http://www.flickr.com/services/feeds/).
 Do note : Please use Flickr API, don't import Flickr module.
 You need to be able      to use the API Directly from Flickr, and **you need to be able to use / change the output properly.
-Be it XML or JSON, it's there on the API Documentation.** Another thing,      please connect to Flickr on Backend side, don't connect it directly from Frontend side.
+Be it XML or JSON, it's there on the API Documentation.** Another thing,      **please connect to Flickr on Backend side**, don't connect it directly from Frontend side.
 You need to create your own API on Backend side to be consumed by Frontend you create.
 2. Use a public github repository to put your code.
 If you don't have one, just make one!
 Also, make use of good source versioning.
    Commit often, and commit meaningfully.
 3. Bonus point if you can implement tag searching on the image.
 Just a simple search box with OK button will do!